robocupathomeedu/rc-home-edu-learn-ros/docker/README.md

 ## Installation and run steps

-1. Install docker
-2. Pull or build an image [optional]
+1. Pull or build an image [optional]
-3. Create a container
+2. Create a container
-4. Start/stop a container
+3. Start/stop a container

-### 1. Install docker
+4. Test

-### 2. Pull or build an image
+### 1. Pull or build an image

 Note: if you want to pull the latest version from Docker Hub, just skip this section.